 WHAT MAKES THEM DIFFERENT?

-First--scholarly journals exist in order to make research articles written by scholars readily available to other scholars and
+First--scholarly journals exist in order to make research articles written by scholars readily available to other scholars andresearchers.

 Second--only the person or people who actually did the research can submit an article for publication (no second-hand